alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 > Whatever the cause of the ice ages may have been, it seems now that man himself may be changing the climate in store for the future.
 The American physicist Gilbert N. Plass has suggested that we may be seeing the last of the ice ages, because the furnaces of civilization are loading the atmosphere with carbon dioxide.
 A hundred million chimneys are ceaselessly pouring carbon dioxide into the air; the total amount is about six billion tons a year 200 times the quantity coming from volcanoes.
 Plass pointed out that since 1900 the carbon dioxide content of our atmosphere has increased about 10 per cent.
 This addition to the earth’s “greenhouse” shield against the escape of heat, he calculated, should raise the average temperature by about 1.1 degrees C. per century.
 During the first half of the twentieth century the average temperature has indeed risen at this rate [...]

+These quotes come straight from the [1960 edition](https://archive.org/details/intelligentmansg0000unse/page/120/mode/2up), and in later editions they are very similar.
-I am quoting from the [1960 edition](https://archive.org/details/intelligentmansg0000unse/page/120/mode/2up), so human-caused global warming is not a new theory invented by George Soros;
+Human-caused global warming is not a new theory invented by George Soros;
 it is just a trivial extrapolation.
 If we look at the concentration of carbon dioxide in the atmosphere as measured in the Mauna Loa observatory, far from all sources of industrial contamination,